Qeolvdxu/ride_the_commandline/README.md

 TIP : Try to solve the puzzles manually via the command line, then write your script only after you know the solution

+## 0. Step-by-step

+       This puzzle consists of a premade directory with some different files.
+You will use your basic command line skills to solve this puzzle.

 ## 1. THE SWARM